MultiMote/niimblue/README.md

 > [!NOTE]
 > If you have printing problems, try different print task versions in print preview dialog.
 Make if default by pressing "Lock" button.
 >
-> If you found version suitable for yor model, please write [here](https://github.com/MultiMote/niimbluelib/issues/1).
+> If you found version suitable for your model, please write [here](https://github.com/MultiMote/niimbluelib/issues/1).

 ## Features